 Predicting the winner of a sporting event with AI

 Machine learning algorithms can be used to predict the winner of a sporting event by tracking the movements of the athletes.
 By analyzing the data collected by computer vision, a system can be trained to predict the winner of a match.
 This information can be used to make betting decisions or just to give an idea of who is statistically more likely to win.

 Systems based on Deep Neural Networks (DNNs) and Artificial Neural Networks (ANN) can be used for predicting the outcomes of football matches.
 In research applications, deep learning models built to predict the outcome of matches performed well in predicting the FIFA world cup 2018 matches, achieving a prediction accuracy of 63.3%.

 Identification of different exercises

-In combination with wearable sensors, image recognition has been used to detect a variety of exercises, including squats, lunges, and push-ups.
-High-performance deep learning systems work by detecting the position and movement of the joints in the arms and legs with keypoints and human-pose estimation.
+In fitness, image recognition has been used to detect a variety of sports exercises in fitness, including squats, lunges, and push-ups.
+High-performance deep learning systems work by detecting the body position and movement of the joints in the arms and legs with keypoints and human-pose estimation.

 Injury detection with computer vision

 Data science and computer vision are increasingly important for applications to detect and monitor risk factors for injuries.
 The Detroit Pistons use computer vision to track players’ movements during games and practice.
 The performance data is used to improve player performance and prevent injuries.

 For example, computer vision is used to analyze the risk of ankle sprains in aerobics.
 Knee injuries account for the largest percentage of sport-related, severe injuries.
 More than 50% of the cases represent Anterior cruciate ligament (ACL) ruptures, affecting 200,000 individuals in the United States each year.
 Hence, researchers have used multi-angle video analysis to evaluate the lower-body injury risk of scripted athletic movements.